mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 - j: down
 - k: up

-keep your index finger on j, middle finger on k, and ring finger on l.

 ### w, b, e (words)
 - w: move forward to the start of the next word
-- b: move to the start of the current word
+- b: move backward to the start of the current word
-- e: move to the end of the word
+- e: move forward to the end of the word

 ### 0, $, ^ (line)
 - 0: move to start of line